VeselinovStf/Maschine-MIDI-Bridge/README.md

 - pip install -r requirements.txt

-## Or use the built-in installer (see below).

-1. Clone this repo
-2. Run the script:

-- python melodics-maschine.py

 ## Config
 - The CLI version of script needs config.json as source of configuration
     - DEBOUNCE_MS setting for port note read time